TalkBytes/DNSTools/README.md

 # DNSTools
 Powershell Module for querying SPF, DMARC and MX records for domains

-https://www.powershellgallery.com/packages/dnstools for installation and further details
+For installation and further details - https://www.powershellgallery.com/packages/dnstools

-Details on this project can be found on my website - https://www.talkingbytes.co.uk/dnstools/
+Details on this project can also be found on my website - https://www.talkingbytes.co.uk/dnstools/